csci-1301/csci-1301.github.io/labs/ValidatingInput/readme.md

     - if user enters 5, compute: 1 + 2 + 3 + 4 + 5, then display 15 at the screen
     - if user enters 8, compute: 1 + 2 + 3 + 4 + 5 + 6 + 7 + 8, then display 36 at the screen

 #.
 Do this next problem using `decimal` type.
 Ask the user to enter any numbers (can be positive, negative, or zero).
 Ignore all non-numeric inputs.
 Choose an appropriate sentinel value to enable user to indicate when they are done.
 Compute and display the average of all numbers user entered.
-If user entered no values, display "You did not enter any numbers".
+If user entered no numbers, display "You did not enter any numbers".

 # Input validation with classes

 Start by downloading the [LoanCalculator](LoanCalculator.zip) solution, that mixes classes and decision structures.
 Spend some time studying the implementation to understand _what_ the program is doing and _how_ it is doing it.

-Edit the `Program.cs` file of the project you previously downloaded to add the following validation features:
+Next edit the `Program.cs` file of the `LoanCalculator` to add the following validation features:

 #.
 Users entering a value other than `A`, `a`, `H`, `h`, `O` and `o` for the loan type will be asked again, and asked as long as they do not give a valid answer.
 #.
 Users entering a credit score not between 300 and 850, or that is not an integer, will be asked again, and asked as long as they do not give a valid answer.